ArkEdge Space Successfully Launches and Delivers of Two 6U Class Satellites, AE1b and ONGLAISAT to the ISS

 AE1b: flight model

-Tokyo, Japan, November 6th, 2024 – ArkEdge Space Inc. (“ArkEdge Space”), a Japanese space startup based in Tokyo that provides comprehensive solutions from design, development and operation of small satellite constellations, is pleased to announce the successful launch and transportation of two 6U class small satellites developed using 6U satellite multi-purpose bus system: [1] AE1b (YODAKA) and [2] ONGLAISAT, developed in cooperation with the Taiwan Space Agency (TASA).
+Tokyo, Japan, November 6th, 2024 – ArkEdge Space Inc. (“ArkEdge Space”), a Japanese space startup based in Tokyo that provides comprehensive solutions from design, development and operation of micro-satellite constellations, is pleased to announce the successful launch and transportation of two 6U class micro-satellites developed using 6U satellite multi-purpose bus system: [1] AE1b (YODAKA) and [2] ONGLAISAT, developed in cooperation with the Taiwan Space Agency (TASA).
 Both satellites have now been delivered to the International Space Station (ISS).

 On November 5th at 11:29 a.m.
 JST; at 9:29 p.m.
 EST, November 4th, the AE1b (YODAKA) and ONGLAISAT were successfully launched by SpaceX’s Falcon 9 rocket from the Kennedy Space Center in Florida.
 The launch marks the 31st Commercial Resupply Service mission (CRS-2 SpX-31) to the ISS by the Dragon spacecraft.
 The two satellites successfully docked with the ISS at approximately 11:53 p.m.
 JST on the same day, 9:53 a.m.
 EST on November 5th, marking a major milestone.